Previous dayMarch 30, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-March 30, 2026 brought a magnitude 2.5 earthquake 13 km SSE of Gonzales, Texas, logged at 21:38 UTC.
-At a depth of 7.1 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.5 earthquake 13 km SSE of Gonzales, Texas with origin time 21:38 UTC on March 30, 2026.
+The hypocenter lay at 7.1 km, placing this in the shallow crustal category.
 Coordinates: 29.382°, -97.415°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30